 1. Inverted Row

-It’s putting your body in a horizontal position, making it easier to perform.
+It’s putting your body horizontally, making it easier to perform.

 How To Do Bodyweight Rows